yeunga/science-containers/docs/general/ALMA_Desktop/start_casa.md

 > ![image](images/start_casa/3_choose_casa.png)

-Clicking on your prefered version of CASA will open a terminal in which you can run CASA in the standard manner (typing either \'casa\' or
-\'casa \--pipeline\' depending on the mode you wish to use). \[NB: there are two dashes before \'pipeline\' in the previous command\]
+Clicking on your prefered version of CASA will open a terminal in which you can run CASA in the standard manner (typing either `casa` or `casa --pipeline` depending on the mode you wish to use).
+(NB: there are two dashes before `pipeline` in the previous command)

 > ![image](images/start_casa/4_casa_launched.png)
 >
 > ![image](images/start_casa/5_run_casa.png)

-You can open a regular (non-CASA) terminal by double-clicking the
-\'terminal\' icon at the lower left side of the screen.
+You can open a regular (non-CASA) terminal by double-clicking the `terminal` icon at the lower left side of the screen.
 Note that each terminal has a label on top which denotes what type of terminal it is (i.e., a plain terminal or the CASA version that is enabled).
 Only basic linux commands are recognized in the CASA terminals, so it is preferable